1. Introduction:

 Printing

-Dyed or undyed fabric is printed with meditational extract by screen printing.
+Dyed or undyed fabric is printed with meditational extract by

 -Designing